Watch (Manfred Mann's Earth Band album)

 Watch is the eighth album by Manfred Mann's Earth Band, a studio album with two live tracks released in 1978.
 It is the first album recorded with new bassist Pat King, and the final album for both guitarist Dave Flett and original drummer Chris Slade.
-In West Germany, it stayed 69 weeks in the charts (No. 3 highest position), receiving platinum status in 1981.
+In West Germany, it spent 69 weeks on the charts, peaking at number 3 and receiving platinum status in 1981.